KazBarker/SP25_DS5111_nrg6cb/README.md

 > [!IMPORTANT]
 > An `installations` folder will be added to your system outside the main repository folder, and will contain larger package files and data downloads.
 It can be removed easily by running `make cleanup`.

+> [!TIP]
+> Running `make quick_start` will run several other makefile methods, one of which is `make set_tz`: this method sets the instance timezone to Eastern/New York time.
+If a different timezone is desired, edit the makefile then rerun `make set_tz`.

 ## Script Details
 * `init.sh`: updates the environment and installs vital packages